smartcontractkit/chainlink/pkg/monitoring/README.md

 Another thing that makes writing valuable tests easier is good "interfaces".
 If a piece of code has clearly defined inputs and outputs, it's easier to test.

-## Errors
+### Errors

-An often overlooked output of a piece of code are it's errors.
+An often overlooked part of the interface of a component are the errors it can produce.
 It's easy to `return nil, err`!
-Well defined errors can be either public values or error types - when more context is needed to trace the error.
+Well defined errors can be either public values or error types - when more context is needed to debug the error.
 Make sure you consider whether a specific error can be handled by the caller or needs to be pushed up the stack!

-## Benchmarks
+### Benchmarks

 Execute the existing benchmark whenever a significant change to the system is introduced.
 While these benchmarks run in an ideal situation - eg. 0 network latency, correctly formatted message, etc. -